samjarrett/DoctrineSluggableBundle/README.md

 DoctrineSluggableBundle
 =======================

-The DoctrineSluggableBundle provides a neat implementation of sluggable behaviour for your entities.
+The DoctrineSluggableBundle provides a neat implementation for Doctrine2 sluggable behaviour for your entities.

-By having your entity implement the SluggableInterface interface your entities will automatically have slugs generated.
+The DoctrineSluggableBundle takes care of ensuring your slugs generated for your entity are unique.
+Simply have your entity implement the SluggableInterface interface your entities will automatically have slugs generated.

-You can also extend out how your slugs are presented by creating your own "Slugger" class, such as MySlugger, so you can generate some fancy variations for much neater and domain specific slugs.
-This is wired in using Symfony2's service container.
+This uses the service container and dependency injection which allows you to easily create your own "Slugger" class.
+This supports you creating custom slugs to suit your domain problem.

 This documentation is still under construction.
 However, an example is provided for any interested parties to begin experimenting with the package.